Admissions

 Personal Statement

 An essay that gives you the opportunity to provide additional information that may aid the selection committee in evaluating your preparation and aptitude for graduate study at UCLA.
-The personal statement will also be used to consider candidates for the Track B Fellowship and the Graduate Opportunity Fellowship Program (GOFP).
+The personal statement will also be used to consider candidates for the Track B Fellowship and the Graduate Opportunity Program (GOP).
 You will be asked to respond to one or more of the following prompts.
 To be considered for the Track B Fellowship and/or the GOFP, be sure to describe your contributions to diversity, equity, and inclusion.
 The University of California Diversity Statement can be used for reference.

 - Are there educational, personal, cultural, economic, or social experiences not described in your statement of purpose that have shaped your academic and professional journey?
 If so, how?
 Have any of these experiences provided unique perspectives that you would contribute to your program, field, or profession?